Goal journaling: How to use a journal to reach your goals

 What is a goal journal?

-A goal journal is a type of journal where you can reflect on your goals, dreams, progress, and celebrate your achievements.
-It’s a tool that helps you track and clarify your goals while helping you stay motivated and create a realistic plan.
+A goal journal is a type of journal used to reflect on your goals, dreams, progress, and celebrate all the small victories along the way.
+It’s a tool that helps you turn your dreams into something concrete by clarifying your goals and creating a realistic plan.
+It can even help you track progress and stay motivated throughout the process.

 Why you need a goal journal

-A goal journal is a great tool.
-Here are 5 reasons why you need one.
+A goal journal is a crucial journaling technique for anyone who dreams about achieving something.
+Let’s have a look at 5 reasons why you need one.

 Most people have big dreams.
-They think about getting in shape, starting a business, becoming the top student, or being the best in their field.
-They have these dreams, but they seem so distant, unrealistic.
-To avoid failure and disappointment, they rarely let it get past the stage of daydreaming.
+They dream about getting in shape, starting their business, advancing in their career, or excelling in their studies.
+They have these dreams, but they often seem distant, almost unrealistic.
+To avoid failure and disappointment, they rarely let it get past the dream stage.
 Most people don’t reach their goals.

 Related: Gratitude journal